bart-larsen/Cognition-time-of-year/README.md

-# School’s Out for the Summer: Cognition Varies Across the Calendar Year in Multiple Large-Scale Datasets
+# Cognition Varies Across the Calendar Year in Multiple Large-Scale Datasets
 This contains the code used for all analyses and figures in the manuscript.

 ## File organization